underscoreio/underscoreio/src/html/_drafts/deriving-the-free-monad.md

 Add(1, Add(2, 3))
 ~~~

 Now we can write a simple interpreter to give meaning to this structure.
-Having separated the *abstract syntax tree* from the interpreter we can choose different interpretations for a given tree, such as computing with [dual numbers][dual-numbers] to automatically compute derivatives, or running the code on a GPU.
+Having separated the *abstract syntax tree* from the interpreter we can choose different interpretations for a given tree, such as computing with [dual numbers][dual-numbers] to automatically compute derivatives, or running the code on a GPU for performance.

 The free monad is just an abstract syntax tree representation of a monad.
+It has the advantage that we can define custom interpreters for the computations represented in the free monad, and with some further tricks compose monads and interpreters[^a-la-carte].

-This means we should be able to derive the free monad from the operations required to define a monad.
-Before we dive into the free monad, I want to return to our example of addition and derive the free monoid.
+We should be able to derive the free monad from the operations required to define a monad, as it is just an abstract syntax tree representation of those operations.
+Before we dive into the free monad, however, I want to return to our example of addition and derive the free monoid.
+This serves as a useful warmup before we tackle the free monad.

 ## The Free Monoid